art-niu/ansible/aws/dynamicInventory/python3/README.md

 Resolution:
 https://github.com/ansible/ansible/pull/43716#issuecomment-418348101

-The resolution has been applied on ec2.py.
+The resolution has been applied in ec2.py.